EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.assoc_range

 Index of points in each bin.
-Package: Util.array Description: Given a vector of data points and a vector of edges, for each value in the vector, return the index of the
+Package: Util.array Description: Given a vector of data points and a vector of edges, for each value in the vector, return the index of the bin (defined by the edges) to which it belongs.